Day 44: Material

 Nylon/MFP – These two synthetic types of rope share most characteristics.
-They usually have a shiny a slick appearance and are a bit slippery to work with.
-They can be easily found at the hardware store for a low price but higher quality product can be found from specialized vendors.
+They usually have a shiny slick appearance and are a bit slippery to work with.
+They can be easily found at the hardware store for a low price but higher quality products can be found from specialized vendors.
 There is a huge variety of ropes made out of these materials so don’t stop your opinion at the first one you try.

-Cotton – A soft rope that can also be found easily at the hardware store.
+Cotton – A soft rope that can also be easily found at the hardware store.
 This is a very good starting rope as it is quite average on most characteristics, easy to wash and cheap to buy.

-There are too many types of rope to list them all but some have special characteristics that make them a nice addition to the toybag.
+There are too many types of rope to list them all but some have special characteristics that make them a nice addition to the toy bag.

 Sadists and masochists alike may enjoy very abrasive ropes such as manilla, sisal, coconut, rice or palm front.
 Beware, the hands of the sadist will also suffer!
-Manilla and sisal are easily found in the hardware store, but they will often be full of chemical that doesn’t make it safe to use on skin.
-Coconut is sometimes used in brewing process and can be found for cheap in some brewing stores.
+Manilla and sisal are easily found in the hardware store, but they will often be full of chemicals that don’t make it safe to use on skin.
+Coconut is sometimes used in the brewing process and can be found for cheap in some brewing stores.
 In this case, the rope is food grade and safe to use on the skin.
 Rice rope is also interesting as it was the type of rope used in lots of early Japanese photography and has a particular aesthetic.
-After some use these ropes will become smoother and progressively lose their evil edge.
+After some use, these ropes will become smoother and progressively lose their evil edge.

 Bamboo and Silk

 Bamboo rope is usually very soft and has a little bit of elasticity to it.
 It is common to see it mixed with silk for a really soft experience.
 The anti-microbial characteristics of bamboo rope makes it interesting for ties that are in contact with genitals and fluids.
-A lot of rope sold under “silk” are actually MFP or nylon, check the labels to make sure you are buying what you think you are.
+A lot of rope sold under “silk” is actually MFP or nylon, check the labels to make sure you are buying what you think you are.

 Hempex – Strong like nylon, with the look of hemp and a somewhat abrasive texture.
 Hempex floats in water and doesn’t shrink when wet which makes it a very interesting rope for water bondage.

-POSH – Made from polyester, POSH mimics the look of natural rope with a high tensile strength, a less abrasive texture than hempex but bit less grip and flexibility.
+POSH – Made from polyester, POSH mimics the look of natural rope with a high tensile strength, a less abrasive texture than hempex but a bit less grip and flexibility.

 Climbing rope or bungee cord can allow some fun predicaments or dynamics.
 It is not recommended to use elastic ropes directly on the skin as they may create a tourniquet effect and can behave unpredictably.
-They can be interesting to attach to two parts of the body, attach dangling objects, or to attach someone to a fixed point with a reward out of range.
+They can be interesting to attach to two parts of the body, add dangling objects, or to tie someone to a fixed point with a reward out of range.
 They also make excellent slapping tools.

 Electro conductive rope

-Rope can be weaved with other materials, it is interesting to have some electro conductive twine in the rope to combine it with other toys like a violet wand for a different kind of play.
+Rope can be weaved with other materials, it is interesting to have some electroconductive twine in the rope to combine it with other toys like a violet wand for a different kind of play.

-Take a trip to the hardware store, your local rope practice or the vendor area of a rope conference.
+Make a trip to the hardware store, your local rope practice or the vendor area of a rope conference.
 Gather as many types of rope as you can, try them out and explore the differences.
 Many online stores can also send you samples for a small fee.

-Pick a tie you enjoy try to do it with as many different types of rope as you can.
+Pick a tie you enjoy, try to do it with as many different types of rope as you can.